tessercat/daoistic-book/daodejing/49/english.md

 Wise politicians never think for themselves.
 They let citizens think for them.

-We treat good ones well
+They respect the good ones,
-and we treat bad ones well too.
+but they also respect the bad ones.

-Character is decency.
+Character is respect.

-We trust honest ones
+They trust the honest ones,
-and we trust dishonest ones too.
+but they also trust the dishonest ones.

-Character is honesty.
+Character is trust.

 The role of the wise
 is to bring people together,